Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap

-As both ML training and inference are increasingly distributed, parallelization techniques that shard (divide) ML model state and inputs, generally into the number of GPUs of a distributed system, are often deployed.
-With such techniques, there is a high prevalence of on-critical-path data-dependent communication and computation operations where communication is exposed, leaving as high as 1.7$\times$ ideal performance on the table.
-To recover this lost performance, prior works harness the fact that ML model state and inputs are already sharded and employ careful overlap of individual computation/communication shards when possible.
-While such coarse-grain overlap is promising, in this work, we instead make a case for \textit{finer-grain} compute-communication overlap which we term \OPNAMEBOLD, where we argue for finer-granularity, one-level deeper overlap than at shard-level, to unlock compute/communication overlap for a wider set of network topologies, finer-grain dataflow and more.
+Modern ML workloads demand distributing training and inference across multiple GPUs.
+However, these parallelization techniques often suffer from exposed critical-path communication, leaving a potential 1.7$\times$ speedup on the table through compute-communication overlap.
+Prior overlapping methods harness the fact that ML model state and inputs are already sharded into the number of GPUs, and overlap the compute and communication at shard granularity.
+However, such coarse-grained overlap suffers from limited network topology support, and suboptimal dataflows.
+In this work, we instead make a case for \textit{finer-grain} compute-communication overlap which we term \OPNAMEBOLD. \OPNAME operates one level deeper than traditional sharding, and unlocks overlap for a wider set of network topologies and enables finer-grain dataflow.

 We show that \OPNAME opens up a wider design space of execution schedules than possible at shard-level alone.
-At the same time, decomposition of ML operations into smaller operations (done in both shard-based and finer-grain techniques) causes operation-level inefficiency losses.
-To balance the two, we first present a detailed characterization of these inefficiency losses, then present a design space of \OPNAME schedules, and finally overlay the schedules with concomitant inefficiency signatures.
-Doing so helps us design heuristics that frameworks and runtimes can harness to select bespoke \OPNAME schedules based on the nature of underlying ML operations.
+To walk the design space of schedules, we study and characterize the performance inefficiencies on doing overlap and overlay the schedules with the associated inefficiency signatures.
+Our characterization reveals decomposition and contention based slowdowns to be the major performance limiters, and we correlate the slowdown factors with the static compute/communication operator sizes.
+This helps us design heuristics (that frameworks and runtimes can harness) to select bespoke \OPNAME schedules based on the nature of underlying ML operations.
 Finally, to further minimize contention inefficiencies inherent with operation overlap, we offload communication to GPU DMA engines.
-We evaluate several scenarios from realistic ML deployments and demonstrate that our proposed bespoke schedules deliver up to 1.6$\times$ speedup and our heuristics provide accurate guidance in \heuAcc of unseen scenarios.
+We evaluate several scenarios from realistic ML deployments and demonstrate that our proposed heuristics driven bespoke schedules deliver up to 1.6$\times$ speedup.
+Further, our heuristics provide accurate guidance to pick the optimal schedule in \heuAcc of unseen scenarios.